-Boasting a floor plan just over 7×7’, the iKamper is comparable in size to a lot of ground tents!
-Except this tent comes with a plush foam mattress that covers the entire floor.
+Boasting a floor plan just over 7×7’, the iKamper is comparable in size to many ground tents!
+Except this tent has a plush foam mattress covering the entire floor.

 Inside, it’s clear that iKamper has paid meticulous attention to all the aesthetic details.

-From the bright red accents adorning the rollable windows to the quilted insulation featuring a gray-toned world map, you’ll be in for a visual treat.
+You’ll be in for a visual treat, from the bright red accents adorning the rollable windows to the quilted insulation featuring a gray-toned world map.

-But this tent is about a lot more than just looks.
-It’s equipped with an impressive 3,000mm PU coated rainfly to keep out the weather.
+But this tent is about a lot more than it looks.
+It has an impressive 3,000mm PU-coated rainfly to keep out the weather.
 Plus, all the seams are taped for extra protection against rain.

-These impressive specs – plus some satisfied campers testimonials – solidify the iKamper as a fantastic choice for all-season camping.
+These impressive specs and some satisfied campers testimonials solidify the iKamper as a fantastic choice for all-season camping.

-- Larger capacity of 7×7’ is comparable to a lot of ground tents
+- A larger capacity of 7×7’ is comparable to a lot of ground tents.

-- Universal mounting system fits most vehicle roof racks
+- The universal mounting system fits most vehicle roof racks.

 - One of the more expensive options available